-Routine Care: Irish Setters are a smart dog with lots of energy, so keep her mind and body active, or she'll get bored.
+Routine Care: Irish Setters are smart dogs with lots of energy, so keep their mind and body active, or they'll get bored.
 That's when the naughty stuff starts.
-She can have a high prey drive, so she needs to be leash walked and a sturdy fence is a must.
+They can have a high prey drive, so they need to be leash walked and a sturdy fence is a must.

-Grooming: Brush her coat as needed, at least weekly.
+Grooming: Brush their coat as needed, at least weekly.

 Dental: Irish Setters generally have good teeth, and you can keep them perfect by brushing them at least twice a week!

-Ear Care: Clean her ears weekly, even as a puppy.
+Ear Care: Clean their ears weekly, even as a puppy.
 Don’t worry—your veterinarian can show you how!

-She's a protective and affectionate dog who needs a strong leader, daily exercise, and enjoys time spent hanging out with her family.
+The Irish Setter is a protective and affectionate dog who needs a strong leader, daily exercise, and enjoys time spent hanging out with their family.

 - Great with kids and other dogs: a true family pet